OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ### Offline Methods

-Offline methods provide the user at registration with methods that the user would store in an offline manner and then use at a later stage for the sole purpose of resetting their accounts.
+Offline methods differ from other methods by allowing the user to reset their password without requesting a special identifier (*e.g.* tokens, codes, etc. that are requested to reset the password) from the backend.
+Validation still needs to be conducted by the backend.
+These offline methods provide a certain identifier either on registration, or when the user wishes to configure it.
+These identifiers should be stored offline and in a secure fashion (*e.g.* password managers), and the backend should properly follow the [general security practices](#general-security-practices)

 #### Backup Codes